mikegratton/LetsTalk/README.md

   appreciable time during which the requesting process may need to cancel or retask the service provider as the situation changes.

+# Environment variables

+* `LT_VERBOSE` -- enables debug print messages about discovery and message passing
+* `LT_LOCAL_ONLY` -- If 1, prevents discovery from finding participants on another host

 # CMake Support

 In addition to the API, Let's Talk provides a simple way to use Fast DDS